jeff-160/Potato/README.md

 # Potato Visual Novel Framework

 Potato is a simple visual novel framework written in C++ using the SDL framework.
-It is written such that only a basic and fundamental grasp of C++ is required to produce a complete visual novel game.
+It is designed such that only a basic and fundamental grasp of C++ is required to produce a complete visual novel game from start to finish.
 No additional module/library installation is required, as all the essential files are already included.

 Big thanks to [zhogrog](https://github.com/GaoZR2008) for christening this.